fidelity/vbc-board/readme.md

 The board should be connected via both the STLink and MicroUSB plugs.
 The [MicroPython bundle](https://github.com/diybitcoinhardware/f469-disco/releases/tag/v1.1.2) should be loaded by copying it the drive DIS_F469NI, as shown in the diyhardware video #2.
 The drive PYBQSPI may appear automatically.
 If not, unmount and remount the board.

+## Simulator setup

+The specter-diy simulator can be used in place of the F469-DISCO board.
+Follow the [development](https://github.com/cryptoadvance/specter-diy/blob/v1.4.5/docs/development.md) and [simulator](https://github.com/cryptoadvance/specter-diy/blob/v1.4.5/docs/simulator.md) instructions to set up the simulator.
+Once the specter-diy repo is set up, copy the Python files in this repo to the `src` directory of the specter-diy repo and run `make simulate` from the specter-diy repo to start the simulator.

 # Run the code

 Once you've done the preparation, simply clone this repository and drag all the files into the PYBQSPI volume that appears on your machine.